OguzPastirmaci/oke-rdma/README.md

 Wait until all network operator pods are running with `kubectl get pods -n network-operator`.

 ### Deploy SR-IOV CNI

+Important: Do NOT use the manifest from the official SR-IOV CNI repo.
+Use the one in this repo.
+You will get a permission issue if you use the official one.

 ```sh
 kubectl apply -f sriov-cni-daemonset.yaml
 ```